View Phyllis Northington's Obituary on emissourian.com and share memories

 |

+Phyllis, daughter of the late Edwin Alfred Clarke and wife Alta Beryl, nee Faust, was born Jan.
+13, 1933, in Midland, Mich.
+Phyllis was united in marriage to Donald Northington Dec.
+26, 1954, in Clinton, and the couple made their home in Jamestown.
+She graduated from Central Methodist University in 1955, with a bachelor's degree in elementary education.
+She went on to earn her master's degree in 1958, in elementary education and reading specialty from the University of Missouri, Columbia.
+The couple lived in Appleton City and Columbia, before settling in Washington, in 1963.
+Phyllis retired from the Washington School District.
+She was a member of St. Peter's United Church of Christ and PEO.
+Phyllis enjoyed needlepoint and gardening, and belonged to a garden club and a sewing club.
+She was a member of a bell choir as well.
+She also enjoyed reading and researching genealogy.
+Phyllis and her husband, Don, enjoyed traveling in their later years, and were able to see much of the world together.

-She is survived by her husband, Donald Northington, Washington; two sons, John Northington and wife Janet, Chamois, and David Northington and wife Yuki, Pass Christian, Miss.; one daughter, Ellen Geders and husband Tom, St. Louis; other relatives and many friends.
+Phyllis is survived by her husband, Donald Northington, Washington; two sons, John Northington and wife Janet, Chamois, and David Northington and wife Yuki, Pass Christian, Miss.; one daughter, Ellen Geders and husband Tom, St. Louis; nine grandchildren; one great-grandchild; one sister, Margaret Thomas, Auburn Township, Ohio; one brother, Frederick Clarke and wife Susan, Lakewood, Colo.; nieces; nephews; other relatives and friends.

+A funeral service was held Saturday June 29, at 11 a.m. at the St. Peter's United Church of Christ, Washington, with the Rev. Gary Schulte officiating.
+Burial followed in the church cemetery.

+In lieu of flowers, memorials may be given to WINGS or St. Peter's United Church of Christ, Washington.